Ash dieback in the North West

 We also have a legal obligation to ensure our strategic road network remains safe to road users and the trees in our care do not pose a hazard to adjacent property.

-Whilst we are working in the area, we will also be carrying out routine woodland management works to improve the condition of the woodland plots and encourage diversity and fresh growth in the coming years.
+While we're working in the area, we'll also carry out routine woodland management works to improve the condition of the woodland plots and encourage diversity and fresh growth in the coming years.
 Where appropriate we will replant suitable native trees or shrubs such as hazel and hawthorn.
 Some areas will be left to regenerate naturally.
 The waste timber and most of the woodchip will be sent for processing by local timber merchants.

 Project information